brkarcher/brkarcher.github.io/condor.md

 Sam lay flat for a second, holding her own huge rifle close.
 She wasn't dead yet.
 And because of that, some things were beginning to make more sense.

-She rolled the cumbersome suit over until she lay supine in the central walking path, her steel feet framing the _Overlord_.
+She rolled the cumbersome suit over until she lay supine in the central walking path, her steel feet framing the _Neptune_.
 She clutched the recoilless rifle.
-When she had stolen it from her fallen foe in the 'Mech bays, she had been relieved to see that it was only partially integrated with the battle armor.
+When she had stolen it from her fallen foe in the armory, she had been relieved to see that it was only partially integrated with the battle armor.
 It had its own trigger, handle, and receiver; the only thing that was truly integral to the battle armor was the power for the round-cycling system and the ammunition storage.

 And so she had taken it, knowing that she could operate it, but with one severe drawback.
 Every shot would count, and after every shot...

-She contracted with her myomer abdominals until she was sitting up in a half-seated position, aiming down the sights of the rifle, an optic tube fixed to the receiver at an angle.
+She contracted with her EAP abdominals until she was sitting up in a half-seated position, aiming down the sights of the rifle, an optic tube fixed to the receiver at an angle.
 She snapped to a target, finding a blocky, menacing steel helm under the crosshairs.
 She squeezed the trigger and heard the _boom_ fill the room behind her.
 There was another flash and movement of steel as the figure dropped out of her sights.

 Without looking to see what had become of her target, she rolled back to prone, just to be in a different place, and she reached for another round in the exoskeleton's upper arm storage block.
 Without the benefit of her foes' battle armor ammunition feed systems, she was forced to manually breech load every shot she wanted to take, like an ancient terran line infantryman.